helium is a noble gas

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

 There may be a lot more elements out there, but currently we’ve discovered and classified 118 of them.
 Many of these elements are things you encounter in your daily life.
 Take a breath.
 That’s nitrogen, oxygen and a number of different trace elements that make up the air you breathe.
 Today, we’ll take a closer look at the properties of noble gases.
-What are noble gases and where might you encounter them in your daily life?
+What are the chemical properties of noble gases, their uses and where might you encounter them in your daily life?

 Properties of Noble Gas and Order of Abundance

 Noble gases, as their name suggests, are almost always found in gaseous form.
+Thankfully, none of them are flammable.
 This is one of the primary properties of noble gases.
 These elements make up the last column of the periodic table, and this group is made up of seven elements:

 More AbundantLess Abundant